NoahTheCodeMaker/Capstone/README.md

     "success": true
 }

+GET '/actors/id'
+- Endpoint for looking up a single actor by id in the database
+- Request Arguments: Expects a bearer token in header under key 'Authorization' with the read actors permission, and the 'id' as an integer within the URL
+- Returns: An "actor" key with an actor object, and a "success" key with a boolean indicating success
+- Example Request: curl -H 'Authorization: Bearer {Token_ID_Here}' https://noahdragoonudacitycapstone.onrender.com/actors/1
+- Example Response:
+{
+    "actor": {
+      "age": 50,
+      "gender": "Male",
+      "id": 1,
+      "name": "Dwayne 'The Rock' Johnson"
+    },
+    "success": true
+}

 GET '/movies'
 - Endpoint for looking up all of the movies in the database.
 - Request Arguments: Expects a bearer token in header under key 'Authorization' with the read movies permission